aolaleye/bamazon/README.md

-# Bamazon - MySQL/Node Application
+# Bamazon

 ### Overview
 This application utilizes MySQL and Node to simulate an Amazon-like storefront.
 The app ranges from Customer level - where it takes in orders from customers and depletes stock from the store's inventory - to Supervisor level - where it tracks overhead costs across the store's departments and outputs a SQL Table in the terminal.

-This application utlizes the following npm packages:
+This application utilizes the following npm packages:
 * __mysql__ _(to access the MySQL database)_
 * __inquirer__ _(to retrieve information from the user)_
 * __console.table__ _(to log SQL tables to the console)_